armankhondker/aVeryFunCryptoService/README.md

 # A "Very Fun" Crypto Service

-A Crypto web service that uses symmetric encryption and implements several useful APIs:
+A Crypto web service that uses symmetric encryption and implements several useful APIs: `PushAndRecalculate`, `PushRecalculateAndEncrypt`, and `Decrypt`.
-1. PushAndRecalculate
-2. PushRecalculateAndEncrypt
-3. Decrypt

 Application Startup
 ---